eic/irt/README.md

 ### Setup and Build

-- Start `eic-shell`, and be sure your environment variables are setup to use the ATHENA framework
+- Start `eic-shell`,
-  - you can do this with `source environ.sh`, which will also add some useful directories to `$PATH`, e.g., `bin/`
 - Optional: If you want to build `athena` repo including IRT:
+  - be sure your environment variables are setup to use the ATHENA framework; you can do this with `source environ.sh`, which will also add some useful directories to `$PATH`, e.g., `bin/`
   - setup symlinks, so scripts know where things are:
     - point `athena` to [athena](https://eicweb.phy.anl.gov/EIC/detectors/athena):
       `ln -sv /path/to/repo/EIC/detectors/athena ./`